 With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-With program approval, no more than 7 credits of graduate coursework (as defined above) completed while a UW–Madison undergraduate maybe counted to satisfy degree requirements.
+With program approval, no more than 7 credits of graduate coursework completed while a UW–Madison undergraduate maybe counted to satisfy degree requirements.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 UW–Madison University Special

-With program approval, students are allowed to count no more than 9 credits of graduate coursework (as defined above) taken as a UW–Madison special student.
+With program approval, students are allowed to count no more than 9 credits of graduate coursework taken as a UW–Madison special student.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 ADVISOR / COMMITTEE

 Starting fall 2018, all students are required to be supervised by co-advisors.
-One of the co-advisors must be a member of the Asian Languages and Cultures program, but the other co-advisor can be identified from related fields outside of the department.
+One of the co-advisors must be a member of the Asian Languages and Cultures program, but the other co-advisor can be identified from related fields outside of the department at UW-Madison.